lnfernux/lnfernux.github.io/_posts/2018-11-12-securingwindowsserver21.md

 Since we're using admin trusted attestation, we need to make sure we create a global security group in our production forest called GuardedHostGroup that contains the hostname of our hyperv1.domain.local Hyper-V server.
 In the HGS forest we run a powershell command to include the GuardedHostGroup to the HGS clusters attestation group.
 That means only hosts inside this group are allowed to work with shielded vms.

-The command:

 ~~~powershell
 Add-HGsAttestationHostGroup -Name 'GuardedHostGroup' -Identifier 'SID'
 ~~~

-You can get the SID from running Get-ADGroup on one of the DCs in the prod forest.
+You can get the SID from running Get-ADGroup on one of the DCs in the production forest.

 #### Verify the HGS installation